-As of the date of this prospectus, in excess of 99.9% of our common stock outstanding is owned by EMC.
-Upon completion of this offering and subject to the closing of the Intel investment and the purchase of Class A common stock by Cisco from EMC, EMC will beneficially own approximately 35% of our issued and outstanding Class A common stock and 100% of our issued and outstanding Class B common stock.
-These shares will represent approximately 98% of the total voting power of our common stock (or approximately 98% if the underwriters exercise in full their over-allotment option).
+As of the date of this prospectus, substantially all of our common stock outstanding is owned by EMC.
+Upon completion of this offering, EMC will beneficially own approximately 43% of our issued and outstanding Class A common stock and 100% of our issued and outstanding Class B common stock.
+These shares will represent approximately 99% of the total voting power of our common stock (or approximately 98% if the underwriters exercise in full their over-allotment option).
 After completion of this offering, EMC will be able, acting alone, to elect our entire board of directors and to approve any action requiring stockholder approval.
-Subject to the expiration of the applicable waiting period under the HSR Act and the satisfaction of other customary closing conditions, Intel, through its investment affiliate, Intel Capital, will own 9.5 million shares, or approximately 12.6%, of our Class A common stock to be outstanding upon completion of this offering and approximately 2.5% of the shares of our common stock then outstanding, which shares will represent less than 1% of the combined voting power of our outstanding upon completion of this offering and the satisfaction of other customary closing conditions, 6.0 million shares, or approximately 8.0%, of our Class A common stock.
+Subject to the expiration of the applicable waiting period under the HSR Act and the satisfaction of other customary closing conditions, Intel, through its investment affiliate, Intel Capital, will own 9.5 million shares, or approximately 12.7%, of our Class A common stock to be outstanding upon completion of this offering and approximately 2.5% of the shares of our common stock then outstanding which shares will represent less than 1% of the combined voting power of our outstanding common stock.

 In June 2007, our Compensation and Corporate Governance Committee made broad-based equity awards to our employees including grants of options to purchase 1,900,000 shares of our Class A common stock to our Named Executive Officers with an exercise price of \$23.00 per share.
-In June 2007, our Compensation and Corporate Governance Committee granted 433,216 restricted stock units to Mark Peek, our Chief Financial Officer, that provide for three-year cliff vesting with the potential for acceleration of vesting if certain performance targets are met.
-In July 2007, we granted 85,000 restricted stock units to Diane Greene, our President and Chief Executive Officer, that will vest in January 2009, but only if Ms. Greene achieves certain MBO goals to be established by our Compensation and Corporate Governance Committee granted 40,000 options to purchase Class A common stock to each of Michael W. Brown, John R. Egan and David N. Strohm, our non-employee directors.
+Also, our Compensation and Corporate Governance Committee granted 40,000 options to purchase Class A common stock to each of Michael W. Brown, John R. Egan and David N. Strohm, our non-employee directors.
 These options were exercised for restricted Class A common stock in July 2007 and remain subject to a three-year vesting term.
 Additionally, some of our executive officers may acquire VMware stock options and restricted stock by participating in the exchange offer.

-The following table sets forth information as of July 25, 2007 about the number of shares of our common stock beneficially owned and the percentage of common stock beneficially owned by:
+The following table sets forth information as of June 30, 2007 about the number of shares of our common stock beneficially owned and the percentage of common stock beneficially owned by: